 |1.64 (1.40, 1.92); 1.54 (1.32, 1.80)||1.44 (1.25, 1.67); 1.36 (1.18, 1.58)||2.20 (1.83, 2.63); 1.66 (1.38, 2.00)|

 * Results in the first rows are adjusted for age, sex, height, race and high school education.
 Results in the second rows are additionally adjusted for self-reported health and comorbidities, with specific adjustment variables given in the footnotes.

 † Additionally adjusted for diabetes, cancer and self-reported poor or fair health.

 ‡ Additionally adjusted for diabetes, HTN, CHF, CHD, TIA, cancer and self-reported poor or fair health.

 § Additionally adjusted for diabetes, CHF, claudication, stroke, current smoking, cancer and self-reported poor or fair health.

 ?
-Thirty-two pounds is 1 standard deviation.
+Thirty-two pounds is 1 SD.

 ¶ At the overall mean weight of 160 pounds; quadratic association found.

 - Monitoring the weight of an older person for fluctuations or episodes of both loss and gain is an important aspect of geriatric care